Rio Alamar: Environmental impacts of land use development

-The hydrologic conditions and flooding behaviors of the Alamar stream were analyzed by the Mexican federal agency Commission Nacional De Agua (CONAGUA) for the first time in 1993.
+The hydrologic conditions and flooding behaviors of the Alamar stream were analyzed by the Mexican federal agency Comisión Nacional del Agua (CONAGUA) for the first time in 1993.
 Supported on the bases of such studies the hydroecological channelization of the Arroyo Alamar was proposed by the XVI Tijuana City Council through the city's urban planning agency IMPLAN.
 IMPLAN prepared the "Alamar Rehabilitation Project" based on the proposal, which laid the foundation for planning a linear park.
 The preliminary land-use plan included the preservation and conservation of the waterbody's hydroecological functions, natural characteristics, and flora and fauna.
 The maintenance of aquifer recharge, replenishment of groundwater, improvement of water quality, recreation, landscaping, a green corridor, and flood prevention and mitigation were urban-planning needs also included.
 These environmental services are crucial for sustaining water consumption of the settled communities within their 10.5 km section.

 Binational hydrological and hydrecological studies were conducted to analyze the importance of preservation and conservation of the Arroyo.
 High toxicity testing costs in the context of inadequate social service allocations made such transborder collaborations critical.
 Some studies include: “Flood Hydrology of the Binational Cottonwood Creek-Arroyo Alamar, California and Baja California” (2001) and "Hydroecological Characterization of Arroyo Alamar, Tijuana, Baja California, Mexico" (2004) carried out by the Southwest Consortium for Environmental Research and Policy (SCERP) and “The Alamar River Corridor; an Urban River Park Oasis in Tijuana, Baja California, México”(2001) carried out by the Institute for Regional Studies of the Californias.
 They determined design flood magnitudes, applicable stream zoning restrictions, and other eco-friendly channel properties.